hovren/pdflock/README.md

     $ pdflock.py input.pdf output.pdf --password="my secret"

 ## Installation
-This program requires the pyPdf module to be installed.
+This program requires the PyPDF2 module to be installed.

-For Fedora you can install this with `yum install pyPdf`
+You can install this using pip `pip install PyPDF2`

 ## Licensing
 This program was written by Hannes Ovrén (hannes@ovren.se).